arj1211/FileCrypto/README.md

 ## Disclaimer

-While this implementation uses strong cryptographic primitives, it's recommended to review the security requirements for your specific use case.
+While this implementation uses strong cryptographic primitives and includes security features like authenticated encryption, users should review the security requirements for their specific use case.
 Always keep secure backups of important files before encryption.